Santosh1901/stopwatch/README.md

-# js-activity
-my css is not that strong
+# simple stopwatch using JavaScript.